top of page

 • Field Trips- All students take field trips throughout the year to enhance the classroom curriculum.
 These allow us to take students out into the world, create opportunities for community service, enrich classroom experiences and facilitate a sense of community.

-• Mentorship - All students work with a mentor teacher during an advisory type period throughout their experience at Grove.
-Typically, a student remains with their mentor for a three year cycle.
+• Mentoring - All students work with a mentor teacher during an advisory type period throughout their experience at Grove.
+Typically, a student remains with their mentor for multiple years.
 This allows for teachers to get to know students well, and develops a strong relationship to support their academic, personal and professional development.

 • Mini-Courses – These quarter long courses allow our students to explore physical and creative interests in a variety of unique topics.
 Typically, while also meeting state standards, courses are student-interest driven, and often co-facilitated between students and teachers.
 Minicourses are taken during periods 7 and 8.